Navigation: How do I? > Printing >

 •Increase the size of the fonts in the Floor Plan pane by clicking on the button.
 The size of table and seat fonts can be set separately.
 But note that the text will be shrunk to fit so that it doesn't overlap other text.

-•Try a more legible font, e.g. Arial, Georgia or Verdana.
+•Try a more legible font, e.g. Helvetica, Georgia or Verdana.

 •Use an E-shaped table type instead of making an E-shaped table from individual head and custom tables (the E-shaped table is more intelligent about how much space can be given to each name).